NoneGiven/MphRead/README.md

 - Generates Python scripts to import model animations and more into Blender

 ## Planned
-- Music and SFX playback
+- Music playback
-- - Room editor and save editor
+- Room editor and save editor
 - Render more things, implement more gameplay logic
 - And even more!